Charleemane/WD-SW-3/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+The project is about header and footer-- static and animated design.
+The landing page holds the link to open the header and footer gallery.

 ### Key Components
 <!-- TODO: List of Key Components -->